tsunami643/blog/_posts/2016-12-14-easy-is-the-new-hard.md

 Maybe it's because I find the lane to be the most dynamic in the game.
 Maybe I enjoy the masochistic nature of the playstyle.
 Maybe it's because I still haven't made Be the Better Offlane.

 It's the last one.
-It's starting to get embarassing.
+I'm starting to get embarassed.

-But one of the biggest reasons why BTBO is still MIA is because ~~I'm ridiculously lazy~~ the offlane has been in flux recently.
+But one of the biggest reasons why BTBO is still MIA is because ~~I'm ridiculously lazy~~ the offlane has been in serious flux.
 See when I started playing this game back in 6.72, the offlane was the *hard* lane.
 You were shoved out into the cold with a paperclip and some bubble gum and expected to come back with a Blink Dagger within 20 minutes.
 If you didn't, too bad.
 Git gud or die trying.

 Then, ever so slowly, the offlane started getting easier and easier.
 This lane wasn't built in a day, however, so I'd like to point out some choice changes that I believe got us to this point.